Derpford/pathways/pathways.md

 In this case, our opponent would roll 1d12+DEX and we'd roll 1d8+CON.
 If we had any Blazes, we could trigger them before the roll (see the Advancement section below).

-## Dealing HP Damage
+### Dealing HP Damage
 Instead of a regular SP attack, you may choose to cash in your SP to do damage to a target's HP. **This does not require a roll**.
 Simply declare that you are attacking the target's HP, and spend 2 SP per point of damage you want to inflict.

 Certain pieces of equipment may add "Armor".
 This is subtracted from the damage you do when targeting an enemy's HP.
 You can also think of it as requiring you to spend a certain amount of damage up-front before doing actual damage.
 For instance, a piece of equipment that has Armor 1 would subtract 1 damage from any HP attack, meaning you'd need to spend at least 4 SP to cause permanent damage.

 Some very powerful equipment may instead grant "Resistance".
 Resistance increases the cost of damage against that target by 1 SP.
 Each piece of equipment can only grant 1 Resistance, and no piece of equipment grants both Armor and Resistance.
 As an example, wearing a single piece of equipment with Resistance would mean that enemies have to spend 3 SP for each point of damage they want to deal to you.
 This may seem like a small effect, but it adds up rapidly.

+## Special Maneuvers

+The following are special actions you may take in place of an SP attack or dealing HP damage.

-## Supporting Your Allies
+### Supporting Your Allies

-If  you have at least 1 point of BAL, you may *also* transfer your SP to an ally. **This also does not require a roll.** Simply declare that you are 'supporting' an ally, and give them some of your SP.
+If  you have at least 1 point of BAL, you may transfer your SP to an ally. **This also does not require a roll.** Simply declare that you are 'supporting' an ally, and give them some of your SP.
 SP is transferred at a 1-to-1 rate, up to an amount equal to your BAL.
 In other words, a character who intends to play a support role in conflicts should spend points improving their BAL so that they may act as a more effective anchor for the party.

-## Cross Paths
+### Cross Paths

 Working together can create openings where a lone warrior cannot succeed.
 When you combine your efforts with another party member to achieve a goal, this is known as a "Cross Path", or X-Path.